Hienomekaanikko/minishell/README.md

 ![Flowchart-10](https://github.com/user-attachments/assets/a21365e9-a458-4bce-b1b5-8a43e27e1f4b)

-By the way, this must behave exactly the same way as the previous when executed:
+By the way, this must behave exactly the same way:

 `echo > oufile "hello"`